-Dr. Kaplan again hesitated and asked: "How about if we say 'the possible fall?'"
-Father Moon replied, "No. It's not just a possibility.
+Dr. Kaplan again hesitated and asked: "How about if we say "the possible fall"?"

+Father Moon said, "No. It's not just a possibility.
 Believe me and do as I say."
 As he departed with me from the meeting, I could see that Dr. Kaplan's head was spinning.
 He was a world-renowned scholar, and he could not speak what he considered empty words, much less convene a conference based upon them.
 He said three times that he wanted to tone down the conference theme.
 I told Dr. Kaplan not to worry about anything and to follow my husband's advice.
 He still was looking for a way out.
 With winsome eyes, he came up with, "Wouldn't it be possible to use a word softer than 'fall'?"
 I didn't budge.
 My husband and I knew communism would collapse in the Soviet Union within a few years.

-From August 13-17, 1985, the second Professors World Peace Academy international congress took place in Geneva with its title, "The Fall of the Soviet Empire: Prospects for Transition to a Post-Soviet World."
-Hundreds of university professors discussed the fall of communism from all angles.
+From August 13-17, 1985, the second Professors World Peace Academy international congress took place in Geneva, and hundreds of university professors discussed the fall of communism from all angles.
 They heard Father Moon's prophecy that "Communism will collapse within a few years."
 They pricked up their ears, having never dreamed of such an idea.
 They were amazed that we had the conviction to go against conventional wisdom and political correctness.
 Their nerves were a bit on edge for another reason as well.
 They were aware that the Soviet Embassy stood directly across the street from the conference venue.